 Following my training I worked in English repertory theatre, in London, and in film and television, including the Laurence Olivier version of “King Lear” for Granada Television and the title role in “Jack the Ripper” in London’s West End.
 Work in Los Angeles included the acclaimed one-man play “The Man Himself” and voice work in over 100 films and television shows.

-I founded The Harry Bridges Project in 2000.
+In 1994 I was cast as Harry Bridges in Strike Story: the Harry Bridges Story, written by Rob Sullivan and produced by Susan Franklin Tanner for TheatreWorkers Project, and this inspired me to found The Harry Bridges Project in 2000.
 Since then, I have produced, written, and narrated two radio documentaries – From Wharf Rats to Lords of the Docks and From Piers to Plantations, a Union in Hawai’i – distributed by PRI.
 From Wharf Rats to Lords of the Docks is also the name of the one-man play that I wrote and premiered at the University of Washington Summer Arts Festival in 2001 and have since performed over 200 times, particularly to unions and educators.
 I have written two more one-man plays and produced three documentary films – about mechanization on the waterfront, the life and work of Arbitrator Sam Kagel, and the ILWU Local 10 Drill Team.
 The film version of From Wharf Rats to Lords of the Docks, which I produced along with Suzanne Thompson, was directed and shot by multi-Academy Award winner Haskell Wexler.
 It has aired nationwide on PBS for the past three years, making it available to 150 million Americans.

 I am also currently working on a treatment for a feature film based on the 1934 San Francisco General Strike.